Jamestown Church: Excavation and restoration

 The area around the church has been gradually cleared of trees and other vegetation to enable archaeological access to the site.
 Further, a brick wall in front of the church, as well as iron gates, have been removed as well.
 In 2010, the combined remains of Churches 1 and 2 were discovered by Jamestown Rediscovery archaeologists.

 A major rehabilitation project in 2013 and 2014 helped to preserve the tower by repairing, relaying, and occasionally replacing bricks.
 About 5,000 bricks made by craftsmen at the Colonial Williamsburg Foundation were used.
 The replacement bricks were actually produced on-site using local materials and traditional methods.
 The project was part of the collaboration between Preservation Virginia and the Colonial Williamsburg Foundation for the operation of Historic Jamestowne.

 In the summer of 2016 Summer Field School project members helped out at the Jamestown Rediscovery Lab to uncover artifacts from around the site of the brick church.
 At the end of November 2016, archaeologists from Jamestown Rediscovery started excavations inside the church to prepare for the 400th anniversary of the first meeting of the General Assembly in July 2019.

+In Literature

+Lydia Sigourney published her poem First Church at Jamestown, Virginia, with added descriptive text, in her volume Scenes in my Native Land, 1845.